jortuck/DriedSponge.net/README.md

 In case you could not tell, this site uses the SvelteKit and TailwindCSS.

+Right now this website is hosted using Cloudflare pages becuase I just found out it supports SSR with SvelteKit.
+Hopefully it's fast.
+If the functions start running over 10ms I might have to switch back to self-hosting.

 ## Security Vulnerabilities

 If you find any security issues please let me know or create an issue .